Memal7-Org/CloudNative-Security/README.md

    - `AZURE_TENANT_ID`
    - `AZURE_SUBSCRIPTION_ID`

-   Set up the following repository variable:
+   Set up the following variable as repository variable in your GitHub repository:
    - `RESOURCE_GROUP`

 4. **Deploy with the CI/CD pipeline**